Adaptive-DigitalTwin/Surrogate-Assisted-Digital-Twin-Calibration/README.md

 ## Dependencies

-This project requires the following MATLAB modules:
+This project requires the following MATLAB (or external) modules:

-- `BEASY_IN_OUT1`: User built python module to obtain and modify Input-Output dataset to the BEASY model.
+- `BEASY_IN_OUT1 (python-based)`: User built python module to obtain and modify Input-Output dataset to the BEASY model.
 - `ccdesign`
 - `fit`
+- `PYTHON software` (installed in the system)

 ## References